Ion (dialogue): Ion's skill: Is it genuine? (530a–533c)

 Ion has just come from a festival of Asclepius at the city of Epidaurus, after having won first prize in the competition.
 Socrates engages him in discussion and Ion explains how his knowledge and skill is limited to Homer, whom he claims to understand better than anyone alive.
 Socrates finds this puzzling as to him it seems that Homer treats many of the same subjects as other poets like Hesiod, subjects such as war or divination, and that if someone is knowledgeable in any one of those he should be able to understand what both of these poets say.
-Furthermore, this man is probably not the poet, like Ion, but a specialist like a doctor, who knows better about nutrition.
+Furthermore, this man is probably not a poet like Ion, but a specialist like a doctor, who knows better about nutrition.

 The nature of poetic inspiration (533d–536d)

 Socrates deduces from this observation that Ion has no real skill, but is like a soothsayer or prophet in being divinely possessed: